andrewrk/libsoundio/README.md

     the microphone example.
  0. PulseAudio: when prebuf gets set to 0 need to pass `PA_STREAM_START_CORKED`.
  0. In ALSA do we need to wake up the poll when destroying the in or out stream?
+ 0. Verify that JACK xrun callback context is the same as process callback.
+    If not, might need to hav xrun callback set a flag and have process callback call the underflow callback.
+ 0. Detect PulseAudio server going offline and emit `on_backend_disconnect`.
- 0. Create a test for clearing the playback buffer.
+ 0. Create a test for clearing the playback buffer and prebuffering.
  0. Create a test for pausing and resuming input and output streams.
  0. Create a test for the latency / synchronization API.
     - Input is an audio file and some events indexed at particular frame - when